Professional Development with Lily

 Establishing and maintaining a connected classroom community isn’t a nice-to-have, a perk; it’s a need-to-have, a prerequisite for meaningful learning.
 Connectedness—defined by Dr. Brené Brown as the energy that exists between people when they feel heard, seen, and valued—lifts students out of feeling unwelcome or dysregulated and into a place where they are ready to learn: “Being connected is the most efficient and effective way to get information up to the cortex”(Perry & Winfrey, 2021).
 This workshop introduces simple creative-writing and visual-art invitations, games, and peer-to-peer feedback routines that open the door to connection, which in turn opens the door to every other good thing that happens at school: joy, engagement, inspiration, you name it.

-Brain-Changing Words: Shared Classroom Language That Transform How Kids Think, Feel, and Achieve
+Brain-Changing Words: Shared Classroom Language That Transforms How Kids Think, Feel, and Achieve

-Thanks to remarkable advances in the science of emotion and neuroplasticity, we now know that words we hear and use every day can literally shape our brain, changing microscopic parts of our neurons and inviting us to create new mental concepts (Barrett, 2017).
+Thanks to remarkable advances in the science of emotion and neuroplasticity, we now know that the words we hear and use every day can literally shape our brains on a cellular level and invite us to create new mental concepts (Barrett, 2017).
 Until a learner is exposed to a word or a particular combination of words, epiphanies lie dormant.
 For instance, a teacher’s unusual pairing of the words “brilliant” and “mistake” in the phrase “what a brilliant mistake!” can rewire how a child responds to making errors, replacing feelings of shame with self-compassion and curiosity.
-Teachers who share bite-sized, literally brain-altering language with students (who repeat this language to themselves as self-talk) can empower children to navigate the school-day with confidence and resilience.
-This workshop introduces simple, affirming language suggestions and practical curricular extensions (such as poetry invitations and reading responses) that help students explore and internalize these transformative phrases.
+Teachers who share bite-sized, brain-changing language with students (who repeat this language to themselves as self-talk) can empower children to navigate the school-day with confidence and resilience.
+This workshop introduces simple, affirming language suggestions and practical curricular extensions (such as poetry invitations and reading responses) that help students explore, adapt, and internalize these transformative words.

 Positive Classroom Management

-How can educators effectively respond to challenging behavior while also maintaining the dignity of children?
-How can students learn to see their hardest moments not as “who they are” but simply as instances in which something was uniquely difficult for them?
+How can educators effectively respond to challenging behavior while also maintaining children’s dignity?
+How can students learn to see their hardest moments not as “who they are” but simply as instances in which something was difficult for them?
 This workshop empowers educators to move away from incentivizing kids to simply modify their behavior (think sticker charts and demerits) and instead towards identifying the root of children's challenging behavior.
 Only then can teachers offer specific coaching, strategies, and tools that enable students to do better next time.

 The Power of Student Agency: How Choice Boosts Engagement & Investment in Learning